yomex96/steghub/Load_Balancing_Solution_with_Nginx/Load_Balancing_Solution_with_Nginx.md

 1. Set Up Nginx on an EC2 Instance:

-* Create an EC2 VM based on Ubuntu Server 20.04 LTS, and name it Nginx LB.
+* Create an EC2 VM based on Ubuntu Server 20.04 LTS, and name it .

 * Open TCP port 80 for HTTP connections.